Covariance-Aware Private Mean Estimation Without Private Covariance Estimation: Introduction

 Here $\gtrsim$ hides a universal multiplicative constant and logarithmic factors of $\frac{1}{\delta}$ and $\frac{1}{\alpha}$; the accuracy guarantee holds with large constant probability.

-\mypar{The Covariance-Estimation Bottleneck.} The bottleneck in the algorithms above is privately obtaining a good spectral approximation to the covariance, i.e. a matrix $A$ such that $A \preceq \Sigma \preceq 2 A$.
+\mypar{The Covariance-Estimation Bottleneck.} The bottleneck in the algorithms above is privately obtaining a good spectral approximation to the covariance, i.e., a matrix $A$ such that $A \preceq \Sigma \preceq 2 A$.
 With such an estimate, one can apply the known-covariance approach in \eqref{eq:intro_edit_1}.
 Without privacy constraints, the empirical covariance will have this spectral-approximation property when the sample size is $n \gtrsim d$.
-However, all known private covariance estimators require $n=\Omega(d^{3/2})$ samples, and there is evidence that this is an inherent limitation, as $\Omega(d^{3/2})$ samples are necessary for solving this task for a worst-case data distribution~\cite{DworkTTZ14}.
+However, all known private covariance estimators require $n=\Omega(d^{3/2})$ samples, and there is evidence that this is an inherent limitation, as $\Omega(d^{3/2})$ samples are necessary for solving this task for a worst-case data distribution~\cite{DworkTTZ14}.\footnote{Subsequent to the publication of the conference version of this paper,~\citet{KamathMS22} proved that $n=\Omega(d^{3/2})$ samples are in fact necessary for private covariance estimation, even for Gaussian data.}

 \mypar{Our Work: Sample-Efficient Private Mean Estimation.} We circumvent this apparent difficulty of covariance estimation by designing an algorithm that adapts the noise it adds to the distribution's covariance without actually providing an explicit covariance estimate, nearly matching the optimal sample complexity \eqref{eq:intro_edit_1} for the known-covariance setting. \begin{thm}[Informal] For $\alpha \leq 1$, there is an $(\eps,\delta)$-differentially private estimator $\cA(\cdot)$ such that if $x = (x_1,\dots,x_n)$ are sampled from $\cN(\mu,\Sigma)$ for unknown $\mu$ and $\Sigma$ of full rank,